gdsec-test/dcu-cmap-service/README.md

 After this you may run the tests via
 ```
-nosetests tests/ --cover-package=service/
+nosetests tests/
 ```
-Optionally, you may provide the flag `--with-coverage` to `nosetests` to determine the test coverage of this project.
+Optionally, you may provide the flags `--with-coverage --cover-package=service/` to `nosetests` to determine the test coverage of this project.

 ## Built With
 CMAP Service is built utilizing the following key technologies